MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMSoftwareLicense.md

 ```

 ## DESCRIPTION
-The **Import-CMSoftwareLicense** cmdlet imports Microsoft and non-Microsoft licensing information into the Asset Intelligence catalog in Microsoft System Center Configuration Manager.
+The **Import-CMSoftwareLicense** cmdlet imports Microsoft and non-Microsoft licensing information into the Asset Intelligence catalog in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.